 - Stage 2: In the second stage, confusion may decrease but speech may still not be clear.
 As a result, individuals may express feelings of frustration when others cannot understand them.

-- Stage 3: Survivors may now understand words in highly contextual settings, such as being asked what to eat or what tools they need.
+- Stage 3: Survivors may now understand words in highly contextual settings, such as being asked simple questions like “do you want a bowl or a plate?”.

 - Stage 4: Speech may have a normal rhythm and intonation, but words may still lack meaning.
 However, comprehension of words may have improved.

-- Stage 5: Individuals may realize that their words do not make sense and strive to form better sentences.
+- Stage 5: Individuals may begin to become more self-aware, realizing that their words do not make sense and striving to form better sentences.